kkestell/recipe-formatter/README.md

 ## Overview

-Uses the OpenAI API to reformat a recipe from a URL convert it into JSON, markdown, LaTeX, or PDF.
+Clean up and reformat recipes using llama.cpp and output JSON, markdown, LaTeX, or PDF.

 ## Usage